Todd-Werelius/grunt-ensure/README.md

 ## Ensure task
 _Run this task using the `grunt ensure` command._

-- Checks for the existence of best practices files
+- Matches production files to best practice files (QUnit, Doc's etc)
-- If templating information is present the missing files will be created
+- If templating information is present any missing best practice files will be created
 - If any production files cannot be found or created the task will abort grunt

 ## How ensure works